 • Submissions must be made via Eyewear Publishing LTD’s Submittable page ON OR before 31 August, 2017.
 The fee to submit is £20.

 • Manuscripts must be original work, between 48 and 100 pages in length, by a single author, in the English language.
 There are no restrictions on style or subject matter.
 The Eyewear staff encourage writers from diverse backgrounds to submit their work.

 • Individual poems in the submission may have been previously published online, in periodicals, or in chapbooks, but the collection as a whole must not have been previously published (self publishing constitutes prior publication).

-• Submissions should be made with the inclusion of an acknowledgments page.
+• Submissions can be made with or without the inclusion of an acknowledgments page.

 The Melita Hume Prize is open to poets who have not previously published—and are not YET under contract to publish—a full-length collection of poems.
 Writers 35 years of age, or under, at time of submission, resident in the UK or Ireland, or of Irish or British citizenship, are eligible to submit.